bigdatagenomics/adam/docs/source/01_intro.md

 The ADAM transformAlignments command allows you to mark duplicates, run base quality score recalibration (BQSR) and other pre-processing steps on your data.

-There are also a number of projects built on ADAM, e.g.
+There are also a number of projects built on ADAM:

 - [Avocado](https://github.com/bigdatagenomics/avocado) is a variant caller built on top of ADAM for germline and somatic calling
-- [Mango](https://github.com/bigdatagenomics/mango) a library for visualizing large scale genomics data with interactive latencies
+- [Mango](https://github.com/bigdatagenomics/mango) is a library for visualizing large scale genomics data with interactive latencies